Gaj Yatra: Elephant Corridor Preservation - India

 What do elephants eat?

 Elephants are herbivores.
 They eat grasses, leaves, roots, fruits, and other plant parts.
 Often, they help other animals eat, too, by lowering vegetation to the ground.
-Their diet also helps disperse seeds and support plant biodiversity.
+Their diet also helps disperse seeds and supports plant biodiversity.

 How many elephants are left in the world?